Bayer paying up to $10.9B to settle Monsanto weedkiller case

-BERLIN - Bayer will pay up to $10.9 billion to settle litigation over the subsidiary Monsanto’s weedkiller Roundup, which has faced thousands of lawsuits over claims it causes cancer, the German-based company said Wednesday.
+BERLIN - Bayer said Wednesday that it will pay up to $10.9 billion to settle litigation over the weedkiller Roundup, which has faced thousands of lawsuits over claims it causes cancer.

-Bayer said it was also paying up $1.22 billion to settle two additional areas of intense litigation, one involving PCB in water, and one involving dicamba, another weedkiller.
+Bayer said it was also paying up $1.22 billion to settle two additional areas of intense litigation, one involving toxic chemical PCB in water, and one involving dicamba, another weedkiller.

-The company said the Roundup settlement involves about 125,000 filed and unfiled claims.
-Under the agreement, Bayer will make a payment of $8.8 billion to $9.6 billion to resolve current litigation, and $1.25 billion to address potential future litigation.
+The company said the settlement over Roundup, which is made by its Monsanto subsidiary, involves about 125,000 filed and unfiled claims.
+Under the agreement, Bayer will make a payment of $8.8 billion to $9.6 billion to resolve current litigation, and $1.25 billion to address potential future litigation, even as the company continues to maintain that Roundup is safe.

-Any future settlements are subject to approval by Judge Vince Chhabria of the U.S. District Court for the Northern District of California, the company said.

-“First and foremost, the Roundup settlement is the right action at the right time for Bayer to bring a long period of uncertainty to an end,” Bayer CEO Werner Baumann said in a statement.
-“It resolves most current claims and puts in place a clear mechanism to manage risks of potential future litigation.
-It is financially reasonable when viewed against the significant financial risks of continued, multi-year litigation and the related impacts to our reputation and to our business.”
+“In short, this is the right action at the right time for Bayer,” CEO Werner Baumann said during a conference call with reporters.
+In a statement, he called the settlement "financially reasonable when viewed against the significant financial risks of continued, multi-year litigation and the related impacts to our reputation and to our business.”

 Monsanto developed glyphosate — a key ingredient in Roundup — in the 1970s.
-The weedkiller has been sold in more than 160 countries and widely used in the U.S. The company has long maintained that it is safe.
-Bayer said last year that all government regulators that have looked at the issue have rejected a link between cancer and glyphosate.
+The weedkiller has been sold in more than 160 countries and widely used in the U.S. Bayer, which bought St. Louis-based Monsanto in 2018, said last year that all government regulators that have looked at the issue have rejected a link between cancer and glyphosate.

 Lawsuits against Monsanto followed.
 Monsanto has attacked the international research agency’s opinion as an outlier.
 The U.S. Environmental Protection Agency says glyphosate is safe for people when used in accordance with label directions.

+Attorney Robin Greenwald of the New York law firm Weitz & Luxenberg, which represented several people who filed suit against Monsanto, welcomed the settlement.

+“It has been a long journey, but we are very pleased that we’ve achieved justice for the tens of thousands of people who, through no fault of their own, are suffering from Non-Hodgkin Lymphoma after using a product Monsanto assured them was safe,” Greenwald said in a statement.

-In August, a California jury ordered Monsanto to pay a combined $2.055 billion to a couple claiming that Roundup Ready caused their cancers.
-It was the third such courtroom loss for Monsanto in California since August.
+In August, a California jury ordered Monsanto to pay $86.7 million to a couple claiming that Roundup Ready caused their cancers.
+It was the third such courtroom loss for Monsanto in California since August 2018.

 Bayer said Wednesday that the appeals process will continue for those three cases, which are not covered by the settlement.

+The new agreement establishes creation of an independent panel for any future lawsuits.
+Bayer said the panel will determine whether Roundup can cause non-Hodgkin lymphoma, and if so, at what minimum exposure levels.

+Werner said Bayer is confident that a scientific review would support its contention that the product does not cause cancer.

-Bayer said it would also pay up to $400 million to settle cases claiming that the weedkiller dicamba drifted onto plants that weren’t bred to resist it, killing them.
-Claimants will be required to provide proof of damage to crop yields and evidence that it was due to dicamba, Bayer said.
+Bayer said it would also pay up to $400 million to settle cases claiming that dicamba drifted onto plants that weren’t bred to resist it, killing them.
+Claimants will be required to provide proof their crop yields were damaged by dicamba, Bayer said.

 The company said it expects contributions from co-defendant BASF toward the dicamba settlement.

-Note: This story has been updated to correct the amount in the California verdict and to remove incorrect references to the settlement covering only 75% of cases and to future settlements being subject to a judge’s approval.